Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 When I asked him why 4,043 people chose to put their Slack reviews on G2 Crowd and not some other random review platform, this is what he had to say:

-And as Godard explains, Slack have seen some BIG payoffs by ranking so highly in G2 Crowd:
+And as Godard explains, Slack has seen some BIG payoffs by ranking so highly in G2 Crowd:

 Obviously, that’s a lot of new visitors checking out Slack’s positive reviews.
 Some may be current customers coming to join in on the conversation.
 But plenty of others will be brand new prospects browsing reviews before making their purchase.